fyookball/ChainBet/MULTIPLAYER.md

 ## Multilock

 We draw our initial inspiration from a multilock idea originally proposed by Kumaresan and Bentov, which offers the principle of  jointly locking coins for fair exchange.
-Their proposal requires a protocol change, using the leaves of the Merkle root to get a different transaction ID even if the transaction is unsigned.
+Their proposal calls for a protocol change, using the leaves of the Merkle root to get a different transaction ID even if the transaction is unsigned.

 However, a protocol change is not necessary for our purposes.
 We can build our solution simply by applying the correct tiering of transactions and time locks.